An Act To Support Collection and Proper Disposal of Unwanted Drugs

 After January 1, 2010, a manufacturer new to the State shall submit a proposed program to the department or join an approved program prior to initiating sales in the State.

-A A list of all manufacturers participating in the collection, handling and disposal proposed in the program and the manufacturers' contact information;
+3. Program requirements.
+The program required under subsection 2 must include at a minimum: A. A list of all manufacturers participating in the collection, handling and disposal proposed in the program and the manufacturers' contact information;

-B Performance goals, including recovery goals for the first, 2nd and 3rd years of the program, expressed as pounds of unwanted drugs disposed of per capita and an explanation of how the recovery goals have been set to recover a significant percentage of unwanted drugs from residential sources relative to the quantity of unwanted drugs that may be available for disposal;
+B. Performance goals, including recovery goals for the first, 2nd and 3rd years of the program, expressed as pounds of unwanted drugs disposed of per capita and an explanation of how the recovery goals have been set to recover a significant percentage of unwanted drugs from residential sources relative to the quantity of unwanted drugs that may be available for disposal;

-C A description of a proposed collection system that, at a minimum, must include the use of prepaid mailing envelopes addressed to the agency, unless other collection methods are approved by the United States Drug Enforcement Agency and the agency.
+C. A description of a proposed collection system that, at a minimum, must include the use of prepaid mailing envelopes addressed to the agency, unless other collection methods are approved by the United States Drug Enforcement Agency and the agency.
 The collection system must be convenient and adequate to serve the needs of residents in both urban and rural areas; and

-D A handling and disposal system, including:
+A handling and disposal system, including:

 (1) Identification of and contact information for hazardous waste disposal facilities and other entities to be used by the program to collect and destroy the unwanted drugs;